-2570-2AP Statistics, Advanced Placement is a course that provides students with the content established by the College Board.
+Statistics, Advanced Placement is a course that provides students with the content established by the College Board.
 Topics include: (1) exploring data; (2) planning a study; (3) anticipating patterns; and (4) statistical inference.
 The use of graphing calculators and computer programs is required.
 All students enrolled in this course will be required to take the AP exam in the spring.
 Cost for taking the AP exam is the responsibility of the student.
 Scoring on the AP Statistics examination in May will determine if college credit and/or advanced placement will be granted.
-The TI-83, TI-84, TI-84 Plus, OR TI-Nspire calculator is used in class on a daily basis.
-It is highly recommended that a student have his/her own graphing calculator.
+All students in AP Statistics are highly recommended to have their own TI-Nspire calculator.
+Other calculators are acceptable, but more difficult to use.
+A school issued calculator will be provided if the student does not have his/her own.
+Questions about specific calculators should be directed to the teacher.

-- Grades 11-12 - Prerequisites: Algebra I, Geometry, Algebra II (an A in Algebra II), and concurrently taking either Pre-Calculus / Trigonometry or Pre-Calculus / Finite Math OR Algebra I, Geometry, Algebra II, and either Pre-Calculus / Trigonometry or Pre-Calculus / Finite Math - Counts as a Math Course for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas - Fulfills a Quantitative Reasoning Course requirement for any diploma - A Flex Credit course - A two credit course applications of the derivative, the integral, and theory of calculus.
-The use of graphing technology is required.
-The TI-83, TI-84, TI-84 Plus, OR TI-Nspire calculator is used in class on a daily basis.
-It is highly recommended that a student have his/her own graphing calculator.
+- Grades 11-12 - Prerequisites: Algebra I, Geometry, Algebra II (an A in Algebra II), and concurrently taking either Pre-Calculus / Trigonometry or Pre-Calculus / Finite Math OR Algebra I, Geometry, Algebra II, and either Pre-Calculus / Trigonometry or Pre-Calculus / Finite Math - Counts as a Math Course for the General, Core 40, Core 40 with Academic Honors, and Core 40 with Technical Honors diplomas - Fulfills a Quantitative Reasoning Course requirement for any diploma - A Flex Credit course - A two credit course